grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 configurations of mobile devices

+### ac-19.5: Full Device or Container-based Encryption

+Employ {{ insert: param, ac-19.05_odp.01 }} to protect the confidentiality and integrity of information on {{ insert: param, ac-19.05_odp.02 }}.

+Container-based encryption provides a more fine-grained approach to data and information encryption on mobile devices, including encrypting selected data structures such as files, records, or fields.

+ {{ insert: param, ac-19.05_odp.01 }} is employed to protect the confidentiality and integrity of information on {{ insert: param, ac-19.05_odp.02 }}.

+Access control policy

+procedures addressing access control for mobile devices

+system design documentation

+system configuration settings and associated documentation

+encryption mechanisms and associated configuration documentation

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with access control responsibilities for mobile devices

+system/network administrators

+organizational personnel with information security responsibilities

+Encryption mechanisms protecting confidentiality and integrity of information on mobile devices

 ### ac-20: Use of External Systems

  {{ insert: param, ac-20_odp.01 }} , consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to: